AnimMouse/animmouse-website/content/post/my-asn-journey-bring-home-the-ipv6-via-wireguard.md

   - IPv6
   - tutorials
 ---
-One of the benefits of IPv6 is that you have a huge number of IP addresses that you can assign to all of your devices.
+One of the benefits of IPv6 is that you have a huge number of IP addresses that you can assign to all of your devices.\
+Also, unlike IPv4, you don't need to worry about masquerading aka NAT.

 This tutorial assumes you have Debian installed on your VPS.\
 We will also use MikroTik RouterOS to assign IPv6 addresses to our devices.